-If brick-and-mortar bank fees and lackluster interest rates are pushing you to consider Internet-only banks, how do you decide if branchless banking is right for you?
+If brick-and-mortar bank fees and lackluster interest rate are pushing you to consider an online-only bank, how do you decide if branchless banking is right for you?

 If you have a checking or savings account, chances are you have received at least one notice lately about new or increased bank fees.
 Squeezed by reform laws and new federal regulations, traditional banks have had to scramble to find new revenue sources.